CFIA-NCFAD/scovtree/README.md

             --filter_gisaid true \
             --gisaid_sequences /path/to/sequences.fasta \
             --gisaid_metadata /path/to/metadata.tsv \
-            --input '/path/to/consensus/consensus_sequences.fasta' \
+            --input '/path/to/consensus/consensus_sequences.fasta'

-            --reference_name 'MN908947.3' \
-            --reference_fasta '/path/to/nCoV-2019.reference.fasta' \
-            --drop_gisaid_columns 'Is_reference?,Is_complete?,Is_high_coverage?,Is_low_coverage?,N-Content,GC-Content'
+        Other options:

-        --max_taxa (default: 75): adjust the maximum of taxa of the phylogenetic tree in SHIPTV Visualization
+            --max_taxa (default: 75): adjust the maximum of taxa of the phylogenetic tree in SHIPTV Visualization --drop-gisiad-columns (default: no columns in GISIAD Metadata dropped).
+For example --drop_gisaid_columns 'Is_reference?,Is_complete?,Is_high_coverage?,Is_low_coverage?,N-Content,GC-Content'

-        There are  22 columns in GISAID metadata, please use columns as below:
+            Currently, there are 22 columns in GISAID metadata, please use columns as below:

-        [Virus_name, Type, Accession_ID, Collection_date, Location,
+            Virus_name, Type, Accession_ID, Collection_date, Location,
             Additional_location_information, Sequence_length, Host,
             Patient_age, Gender, Clade, Pango_lineage, Pangolin_version,
             Variant, AA_Substitutions, Submission_date, Is_reference?,
             Is_complete?, Is_high_coverage?, Is_low_coverage?, N-Content,
-        GC-Content]
+            GC-Content

             Add 'aa_substitution_change' into --drop_gisaid_columns option if user does not want to visualize AA Substitution change

-        Please note that DO NOT DROP 'Virus_name' columns otherwise columns will be empty in Shiptv Visualization and NO SPACE in parameters of --drop_gisaid_columns option
+            Please note that NO SPACE in parameters of --drop_gisaid_columns option
         ```

 ## Credits